Synthetixio/SIPs/content/sccp/sccp-214.md

 ## Abstract

-`makerFeePrice` and `takerFeePrice` are the fees paid by traders when filled for next price futures orders.
+`makerFeePrice` and `takerFeePrice` are the fees paid by traders when filled for futures orders.

 ## Motivation